jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   - **terminating share** means a share in a building society that is included in a group of shares, if the group is to terminate—
     (a) at the end of a period specified on the issue of the shares; or (b) on the attainment of a result specified on the issue of the shares
+  - **territorial authority** is defined in section CW 55BC (Water organisations) for the purposes of that section
   - **tertiary education institution** means an institution that is— (a) established or continued under subpart 3 or 4 of Part 4 or Part 4A of the Education and Training Act 2020 and has not been disestablished under that Act; and
     (b) not carried on for the private pecuniary profit of any individual